jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment2.md

 2. Additionally, separate from the above archive, create a file named report.pdf that contains a short report (400 words) with answers to the above questions.

-3. Submit your archive and report to Canvas.
+3. Submit your archive and report to Gradescope.

 ## Grading